hackinscience/hkis-exercises/exercises/print-sorbet-flavors/wording_en.md

-You're working for a restaurant and they're asking you to genrate the sorbet menu.
+You're working for a restaurant and they're asking you to generate the sorbet menu.

 Provide a script printing every possible sorbet duos from a given list